poridhiEng/poridhi-labs/Poridhi Labs/AWS Lambda Labs/Lab 09/README.md

     ![alt text](./images/image-19.png)

-Before using the following command, change the EC2 IP address in your `create_post` and `fetch_posts` lambda functions and deploy again.
+Before using the following command, change the EC2 IP address in your `create_user` and `fetch_user` lambda functions and deploy again.

 ![alt text](./images/image-20.png)